 Lake Wales Ridge Conservation Bank

-The sand skink is threatened by destruction of their habitat.
-A successful recovery program has been implemented by securing large-scale habitats which are essential for the species’ long-term survival.
+The sand skink is threatened by the destruction of their habitat.
+Conservation Banks serve as a successful recovery program has been implemented by securing large-scale habitats which are essential for the species’ long-term survival.

 The Lake Wales Ridge Conservation Bank has sand skink credits available as conservation measure to offset and compensate for developmental impacts.